airalizw/pop-culture-quiz-python/README.md

 # Pop Culture Quiz Game

 ## Overview
-A command line quiz game built with Python that tests your pop culture knowledge from the early 2000s.
+I built this command line quiz game using Python to test your early 2000s pop culture knowledge.
+This was one of my first Python projects built completely from scratch using the foundation I learned from my beginner course.

 ## Tools Used
 Python 3

 ## Concepts Applied
 - Dictionaries to store questions and answers
-- For loops to iterate through questions
+- For loops to iterate through each question
-- User input with input()
+- User input to collect answers
-- String methods .lower() and .strip() for clean answer matching
+- String methods .lower() and .strip() to make answer matching flexible
-- Conditionals to check answers and display score messages
+- Conditionals to check answers and keep score
-- f-strings for formatted output
+- f-strings for clean formatted output

 ## How To Run
 1. Clone the repo